Rwanda: Water supply and sanitation

-Rwanda's electricity supply was, until the early 2000s, generated almost entirely from hydroelectric sources; power stations on Lakes Burera and Ruhondo provided 90% of the country's electricity.
-A combination of below average rainfall and human activity, including the draining of the Rugezi wetlands for cultivation and grazing, caused the two lakes' water levels to fall from 1990 onwards; by 2004 levels were reduced by 50%, leading to a sharp drop in output from the power stations.
+Until the early 2000s, Rwanda's electricity supply was generated almost entirely from hydroelectric sources; power stations on Lakes Burera and Ruhondo provided 90% of the country's electricity.
+A combination of below-average rainfall and human activity, including the draining of the Rugezi wetlands for cultivation and grazing, caused the two lakes' water levels to fall from 1990 onward; by 2004, levels were reduced by 50%, leading to a sharp drop in output from the power stations.
 This, coupled with increased demand as the economy grew, precipitated a shortfall in 2004 and widespread loadshedding.

-As an emergency measure, the government installed diesel generators north of Kigali; by 2006 these were providing 56% of the country's electricity, but were very costly.
-The government enacted a number of measures to alleviate this problem, including rehabilitating the Rugezi wetlands, which supply water to Burera and Ruhondo and investing in a scheme to extract methane gas from Lake Kivu, expected in its first phase to increase the country's power generation by 40%.
+As an emergency measure, the government installed diesel generators north of Kigali; by 2006 these were providing 56% of the country's costly electricity.
+The government later enacted a number of measures to alleviate this problem, including rehabilitating the Rugezi wetlands and investing in a scheme to extract methane gas from Lake Kivu to increase power generation.
 Only 18% of the population had access to electricity in 2012, though this had risen from 10.8% in 2009.
-The government's Economic Development and Poverty Reduction Strategy for 2013–18 aims to increase access to electricity to 70% of households by 2017.
+The government's Economic Development and Poverty Reduction Strategy for 2013–18 aimed to scale up infrastructure to bring household electricity access to 70% by 2017.